matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-deploy.md

   ): Promise<ZkSyncArtifact>

   /**
-   * Estimates the price of calling a deploy transaction in a fee token.
+   * Estimates the price of calling a deploy transaction in a certain fee token.
    *
    * @param artifact The previously loaded artifact object.
    * @param constructorArguments The list of arguments to be passed to the contract constructor.